nickathone/AllOverIt/DocFx/index.md

 ### Reflection with flexible binding options
 Reflection is a powerful tool but it can often be difficult to remember the syntax required to discover properties and methods of a class type or instance. **AllOverIt** provides a variety of extension and utility methods to simplify the experience.

-See [Reflection](docs/reflection.md) for more details.
+See [Reflection](library/docs/reflection.md) for more details.

 ### Expressions
-**AllOverIt** includes an expression parser that caters for the majority of most programmer needs.
-This includes things such as obtaining field and property names or values from an expression, or building a predicate expression that can be compiled and re-used.
+**AllOverIt** includes an expression based predicate builder as well as a variety of extensions that simplify the process of obtaining property and method metadata..

-See [Expressions](docs/expressions.md) for more details.
+See [Expressions](library/docs/expressions.md) for more details.

 ### Extension methods
 **AllOverIt** includes a variety of extension methods to simplify working with strings, dictionaries, doubles, objects, types, tasks, amd more.

-See [Extension Methods](docs/extensions.md) for more details.
+See [Extension Methods](library/docs/extensions.md) for more details.

+### Tasks
+**AllOverIt** includes helper methods to await multiple tasks and have thei results returned as a Tuple, as well as an async version of `Lazy<T>`.

+See [Tasks](library/docs/tasks.md) for more details.

 ### Utilities and Helpers
 **AllOverIt** also contains a number of general-purpose utilities.

-See [Utilities](docs/utilities.md) for more details.
+See [Helpers](library/docs/helpers.md) for more details.